-What truly separates newspapers from all other journalistic media is in-depth investigative reporting of serious issues.
-The other media could provide it, but they don’t.
+What truly separates newspapers from all other journalistic media is painstaking, tedious, in-depth investigative reporting of serious issues.
+The other media could provide it, but they won’t.

 The major network evening newscasts consist of pharmaceutical ads interrupted by sound bites.
 Go ahead, millionaire anchors, critically investigate that vast greedhole known as the U.S. pharmaceutical industry.
 I dare you.
 We’ll see how long your corporate masters will keep you around at Comcast/NBC, Disney/ABC, and Viacom/CBS.

 The cable news channels are worse.
 Fox News is a right-wing exercise in character-assassination and willful ignorance.
 CNN has become People Magazine in HD: “Tonight: what hot chick who used to date Brad Pitt then became a governor’s prostitute is now missing in Aruba?
 We’ll provide continuous coverage after this quick report on some wars going on.”
-MSNBC consists of pundit after pundit after pundit after pundit after pundit after pundit speculating and expounding and speculating some more on what someone else has investigated, followed by a prison-reality show.
+MSNBC consists of pundit after pundit after pundit speculating and pontificating and speculating some more on what someone else has investigated, followed by a prison-reality show.